Jia-Wei-Liao/SVHN_Dataset_Detection/README.md

 | speed on P100 GPU (img/s) | X           | 0.13696  |
 | speed on K80  GPU(img/s)  | X           | 0.13696  |

-You can open our Colab on this link:
+You can open our Google Colab on this link:
 <https://colab.research.google.com/drive/1iosQjMUfzmDVLkrXhI13IZyuIJuTiArq?usp=sharing>